 - Check that you're on the latest release of the plugin or theme that you're testing.
 In your WordPress dashboard, go to Plugins.
 Next to Mediavine Create, click the 'Check for updates' link.
 It's possible that by the time you've noticed a bug, we've already put out a fix!

 - What device are you using? e.g. Macbook Pro, PC, iPhone X, Samsung Galaxy S8, etc.

 - What browser are you using? e.g. Chrome, Safari, Firefox, etc.

 What steps did you take to get the bug?
 Keep this part short yet detailed.

 Example feedback: "Earlier I was on the Settings page, changed the layout of the recipe card, then clicked Save.
 When I returned to the Settings page, my setting hadn't saved."

 - Any attachments?
-If you were able to take screenshots, please send those as well!
+If you were able to take screenshots or get a screen recording, please send those as well!

 Interested in being a beta tester?